highercomve/zvm/README.md

 sudo mv zvm /usr/local/bin/zvm
 ```

+## Optional: Add zvm to PATH

-Add the zvm path to your system's PATH environment variable to ensure that the installed Zig versions can be easily accessed from the command line.
-This step is crucial because it allows your terminal to locate the Zig binaries managed by zvm, enabling you to use the `zig` command without specifying the full path to the executable.
+If you find that the `zvm` command is not recognized, you may need to add the zvm path to your system's PATH environment variable.
+This step ensures that the installed Zig versions can be easily accessed from the command line.
 By adding the zvm path to your PATH, you streamline your workflow and ensure that the correct version of Zig is used consistently across your projects.

 For `.bashrc`:
 ```